14 January 2016

 Killing For Culture

-There are other works dealing with similar topics, such as Sweet & Savage and the Channel 4 documentary Does Snuff Exist?
-(2006; directed by Evy Barry), though Killing For Culture is the first and most comprehensive study of its subject.
-(I had to replace my copy of the second edition, after reading it so many times that most of the pages fell out.)
+There are other works dealing with similar topics, such as Sweet and Savage and the Channel 4 documentary Does Snuff Exist? from 2006 (directed by Evy Barry), though Killing for Culture remains a definitive examination of the most extreme films ever made.
+Its new edition is over 600 pages long, more than twice the length of the second edition.

 0 comment(s):